SylvainGa/BatteryMonitor/README.md

 ## Changelog
 **V1.8.1 Added the following**
 - Average the slopes when averaging the earliest two 500 array elements if we end up with over 10 slopes, otherwise at one point, there will be so many slopes that we'll take too long to calculate the average slopes and crash.
+- Reduced the distance you must swipe left to activate the menu from  90% of the screen to 75%.
+Fingers are wider than the cursor in the simulator.

 **V1.8.0 Added the following**
 - Holding your finger on the screen will show a popup about that specific point.
 Works better if you zoom in to get a more precise location under your finger, espcially on small screen like my Fenix 7S Pro.
 Touch the screen to make disappear.